A few years back, hybrid apps built with Ionic, Cordova or PhoneGap were a perfect and cost-effective alternative to native development.

 React Native has the most of the advantages among the solutions mentioned in this article.
-Using React Native you create hybrid mobile apps.
+Using React Native you create cross-platform mobile apps.
 React Native ensures fairly good performance, and if your app is well designed and written, it can be indistinguishable from a native one.
 Native UI controls for sure contribute to this.
 Because view components are converted to native ones (they change their appearance depending on the platform), the UI has a native feel.

 React Native has a huge community, so in case of any trouble you can easily find help from other developers.
 You can also find many libraries - ready-made solutions for custom needs from the React community that you can use in your app to avoid creating features from scratch.

 There are many packages that allow you to integrate with platform-native features and if you don’t find a ready-to-use solution, you can easily write your own native module (but this would require knowledge of the native programming language).